apache/dolphinscheduler/docs/docs/en/guide/installation/kubernetes.md

 # For example
 # FROM dolphinscheduler.docker.scarf.sh/apache/dolphinscheduler-worker:<version>

-# If you want to support MySQL Datasource
+# If you want to support MySQL DataSource
 COPY mysql-connector-java-8.0.16.jar /opt/dolphinscheduler/libs

-# If you want to support Oracle Datasource
+# If you want to support Oracle DataSource
 COPY ojdbc8-19.9.0.0.jar /opt/dolphinscheduler/libs
 ```